onetoneisme/blackjack/units/cf_for_devops_engineers_advanced/install_bosh_with_bosh_init/introduction.md

 The deployment manifest is a YAML file that defines the components and properties of the deployment.
 When engineer initiates a new deployment, the Director receives a version of the deployment manifest and creates a new deployment using this manifest.

-##### You can think of stemcell as an operating system, about release as a package and about manifes as main configuration file.
-The diagram below shows relations between these terms:
+##### In a nutshell, stemcell could be considered as an operating system, release as a package and manifest as the main configuration file.
+The diagram below shows relation between these terms:

 ![](https://s3.amazonaws.com/cf-training-resources/inputs.png)